Glass Half-Full: Optimistic Bumblebees

-In this study. researchers from the U.K. carried out a study trying to determine if bumblebees show decision-making behavior similar to optimism in humans.
+In this study, researchers from the U.K. tried to determine if bumblebees show decision-making behavior similar to optimism in humans.
 They found that such behavior seemingly depends on dopamine, a neurotransmitter involved in the processing of reward in humans.

 However, emotions are obviously highly subjective.
 The question is how can positive and negative feelings such as happiness and anger be assessed in non-human animals?
 When trying to find this out, scientists typically quantify physiological, behavioral and cognitive markers that, unlike feelings, can be measured objectively.